These waterfalls in Dripping Springs & beyond will make you want to visit now.

-More beauty in Dripping Springs, the Westcave Outdoor Discovery Center is not too far from Hamilton Pool and is a sight to see.
+More beauty in Dripping Springs, the Westcave Outdoor Discovery Center is not too far from Hamilton Pool and a sight.
 It’s truly a hidden gem.
-Every time I spoke of it to locals, they had not heard of it.
+Whenever I spoke of it to locals, they had not heard of it.
 The hike was too much for me, and I was sore for at least three days afterward.
 Be prepared to hike down (and up) steep rock stairs (with guard rails).
 The hike is not for the weak …and bad knees!!

 Self-guided hikes are permitted around the center grounds with benches along the way, but the only way to see the Grotto (cave) is with a tour guide.
 The tour guide tells stories of the area, including birds and trees, and why the birds rely heavily on the trees for survival.
 Your tour guide will take your picture (using your camera) by the Grotto.
 We were on our own going back up.
 Luckily, I found someone to hike back up with me.

 Book reservations online.
 Plan on at least 2 hours.
 The website says 1.5 hours, but our hike was longer.

 Admission Fee to hike the Westcave Uplands on your own is $5.

 Free to walk around and visit the Discovery Center.